dpharris/Arduino-Shell/README.md

 Delay 100 microseconds, note, this is a blocking-delay:
 ```
-100D
+Qu100D
 ```
-Delay 50 milliseconds, seconds, minutes, hours, note that these are non-blocking delays:
+Delay 50 milliseconds, seconds, minutes, hours, respectively: note that these are all non-blocking delays.
 ```
 50D
 Qs50D